 God the Father is a spirit who resides in heaven, a place he created for himself, his loyal angels, and us.

-He designed the world along with all its inhabitants.
-He gave Adam and Eve, the first humans, authority over the earth and unlimited freedom to do whatever they could conceive—with one exception.
+He designed the world and all its inhabitants.
+He gave Adam and Eve, the first humans, authority over the earth and unlimited freedom to do whatever they could conceive, except for one thing.

-After Adam and Eve ate the forbidden fruit, God the Father established a salvation plan for humanity and presided over its execution.
+After Adam and Eve ate the forbidden fruit, God the Father established a plan of salvation for humanity and oversaw its execution.

 The Son

 Jesus is God the Son.
-He is concurrently fully human and fully divine.
-He was the Father’s agent at creation.
-He commanded the world to exist.
+He is both fully human and fully divine.
+He served as the Father’s agent at creation, commanding the world into existence.

-Jesus left heaven approximately two thousand years ago to live on earth for over thirty years.
-While here, he revealed what the Father is like; validated, explained, and elaborated on the Old Testament; and paid the penalty for sin through his death.
+Jesus left heaven about two thousand years ago to live on earth for a little more than thirty years.
+While here, he revealed what the Father is like; validated, explained, and expanded on the Old Testament; and paid the penalty for sin through his death.

-Jesus will someday physically return to earth to collect his reborn believers and escort them to heaven.
+Jesus will someday physically return to earth to gather his reborn believers and escort them to heaven.
 Then he will rule the world for one thousand years before bringing heaven to earth.

 The Holy Spirit

-In the salvation process, the Holy Spirit convicts us of our personal sins and ensures that we understand God’s mercy and grace well enough to make an informed decision about whether to be spiritually reborn.
-He then indwells us if we make an affirmative decision in this regard, which secures our eternal life.
+In the process of salvation, the Holy Spirit convicts us of sin and helps us understand God’s mercy and grace, enabling us to make an informed decision about whether to be spiritually reborn.
+He indwells us after we accept Jesus as our Savior, securing our eternal life.

-He manifests in us the divine attributes that enable us to live contentedly in a troubled world.
-This manifestation is called the fruit of the Spirit.
+He manifests the divine attributes within us that enable us to live contentedly in a troubled world: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+This manifestation is known as the fruit of the Spirit.

 The Holy Spirit illuminates the truths that apply to our lives as we study the Bible.
 Amid affliction, he provides guidance, direction, comfort, strength, and hope.
 When we cannot pray, he intercedes with God the Father on our behalf.

-He works through us to inform unbelievers about God’s salvation plan and encourage fellow believers to persevere.
-He motivates us to provide material assistance to those in need.
+The Holy Spirit works through us to mentor fellow believers and inform unbelievers about God’s salvation plan.
+He prompts us to assist those in all manner of need.

-Jesus is unique among the founders of the other major religions.
-There is a plausible explanation for his virgin birth.
-There is ample evidence supporting his resurrection.
+Jesus is unique among the founders of other major religions.
+There is a plausible explanation for his virgin birth and ample evidence for his resurrection.
 His attributes are described throughout the Bible.